apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How Hamas broke through Israel's border defenses during Oct.
-7 attack**
+**Israel Says It Works Closely With Washington as U.S. Airstrikes Target Iran-Backed Militias**

-You can read more about it [here](https://www.washingtonpost.com/world/2023/10/27/hamas-attack-israel-october-7-hostages/).
+You can read more about it [here](https://www.wsj.com/world/middle-east/u-s-strikes-syrian-militias-as-israel-makes-fresh-incursion-into-gaza-6ac97a1f).

 ## Requirements
 - Python 3.8